Ideal for Summer Season

 Nice & Monaco

-For a night on the town; the Casino, Hotel de Paris and the Café de Paris are all synonymous with inherent Monaco.
-Try Beef Bar, Avenue 31 or Buddah Bar for dinner.
-Alternatively try the 18th century-style dining room of Le Louis XV at the Hotel de Paris, where the renowned Alain Ducasse conjures up Italo-Provençal cuisine.
+In the evening, a table will be reserved for you at either Avenue 31 or Buddha Bar for dinner.
+Alternatively, you can try the 18th century-style dining room of Le Louis XV at the Hotel de Paris, where the renowned Alain Ducasse conjures up Italo-Provençal cuisine.

 - Day 2

 The city of Cannes is centred on the old port, with the central part quite compact.
 The famous “Croisette” is the boulevard and the beach that extends around the bay to the east of the port, in the protected bay of Cannes.
-The Rue d’Antibes is the main street for shopping, running east-west through the centre of the city.
+The Rue d’Antibes is the main street for shopping, running east-west through the centre of the city and provides a variety of boutique galleries.

 - Day 3